itssamuelrowe/binarystars/content/classes-and-objects/_index.md

 ### Chapter 9
 # Classes and Objects

-You have been using classes since the beginning of this course.
+You have been using classes since the beginning of this book.
 However, until now, you have barely scratched the surface.
 Because the classes in the previous chapters simply wrapped the `main()` method.
 As you will see, classes are very powerful and important in Java.